-Watching a happy, well behaved dog work and interact with a handler is an amazing thing to experience... like a great song or a beautiful picture.
-It takes work but when you see the bond you develop with your dog... well then its not work at all.
+Watching a happy, well behaved dog enjoy time with their person or family is an amazing thing to experience.
+The Art of Dog Training continues to evolve, it takes some work but when you see the bond you develop with your dog... well, then it's worth it.

 Science is constantly improving and changing the way we do things and dealing with dogs is a perfect example.
-Our method incorporates the latest science-based training principles combined with time tested techniques and practical applications to provide my clients with both peace of mind.
+My method incorporates science-based training principles combined with time tested techniques and practical applications to provide my clients with both peace of mind and results.

-Like other things Kentucky is known for (namely good Bourbon and Horseracing) we combine the Art and the Science into an approach that limits conflict, sets your dog up for success, creates a well behaved and well mannered dog and alleviates the stress of just "managing" behaviors.
+Like other things Kentucky is known for (namely good Bourbon and Horseracing) I combine the Art and the Science into an approach that limits conflict, sets your dog up for success, creates a well behaved and well mannered dog and alleviates the stress of just "managing" behaviors.

 I’m John Imler, owner of Top Dog Training.
 I walked away from a successful position at a Fortune 500 company and turned a lifelong passion for working with dogs into a career.
 I use a common-sense, non-militant, judgment-free approach to help clients build the bond and have the dream dog they thought they would never have.

-I am recommended by a number of local veterinarians and currently handle specialized behavior issues for both the Louisville Dog Run Association (an organization numbering over 5000 members) as well as The Arrow Fund (an animal rescue group that handles the most severe of cases) and have worked with a number of other rescue organizations.
+I am recommended by a number of local veterinarians and currently handle specialized behavior issues for both the Louisville Dog Run Association (an organization numbering over 5000 members), the The Arrow Fund (an animal rescue group that handles the most severe of cases) and have worked with a number of other rescue organizations.

-I am a member of the two leading dog training professional organizations, the International Association of Canine Professionals (IACP) and the Association of Professional Dog Trainers (APDT).
-I’m a UofL grad and veteran.
-I live in Lagrange with my wife, Caroline our 2 girls and 2 dogs… Ava, a rescued large breed mix and Scout, a Rhodesian Ridgeback and Margot, a Belgian Malinois.
+I am a Professional Member of the International Association of Canine Professionals (IACP) and also serve on the Legislative Committee.
+I’m a UofL graduate and veteran.
+I live in Lagrange with my wife, Caroline our 2 girls and 3 dogs… Ava, a rescued large breed mix and Scout, a Rhodesian Ridgeback and Margot, a Belgian Malinois.